Management Committee Chairperson

 James is the WA & SA State Manager of Creative Partnerships Australia.
 He is a graduate of the Executive Program for Non-Profit Leaders in the Arts, Stanford University, and holds a Graduate Certificate of Social Impact from UWA.
 In 2011 he researched the growing phenomenon of collaborative giving in the USA and on returning to Australia, helped to start Impact100 WA, the first Impact100 group outside the USA.

-Committee Member & Chair Memberships
+Management Committee Member & Chair Memberships Committee

 Philip is Managing Director at Tavistock Property, a company advising clients on commercial property and transaction management issues.
 In addition he is on the board of Southern Cross Care (SCC), Chair of the SCC property committee, and board member ICAM APP #1, who are the 50% owner of Westpac House.
 Philip also undertakes various volunteer roles with Hutt St Foundation, Cancer Council of SA, St Vincent de Paul society and the Catholic church diocesan finance council property committee.

-Committee Member & Chair Grants
+Management Committee Member & Grants Committee

 Stacey is currently the CEO of the Fay Fuller Foundation having previously held roles with the Myer Family Company, Telstra Foundation and The Trust Company.
 As well as Impact100 SA other voluntary roles include Director of The Australian Centre for Social Innovation and Board Member of Time for Kids.